 However, everyone has the right to a habitable home.
 Some landlords try to make renters waive this right in the lease terms.
 Most states have housing laws that stop this.
 Examples of what may be considered uninhabitable fall into two general categories:

-Federal law also requires all rental housing to be free of lead-based paint, although the majority of homes (particular older buildings) still have traces of lead paint.
-Generally, landlords renting units in buildings built before 1978 must include a disclaimer explaining the potential hazards of lead.
+Federal law also requires all rental housing to be free of lead-based paint.
+The majority of old homes (particular buildings built before 1978) still have traces of lead paint.
+Generally, landlords must include a disclaimer explaining the potential hazards of lead paint.

-Tenants do not have the right to keep pets, but may be permitted to do so through the lease agreement.
-Landlords may charge an additional "pet deposit" to pay for any of the possible damage done by a pet, such as carpet stains or scratched doors.
-However, the Americans with Disabilities Act (ADA) protects the rights of those who require service animals.
+Tenants do not have a legal right to keep pets.
+This is a perk a landlord can choose to offer.
+The Americans with Disabilities Act (ADA) protects the rights of those who require service animals.
 This means that even if a landlord has a "no pets" policy, he or she must allow service animals used by tenants for a physical or mental disability.